Raed Fares (activist): Radio Fresh

 Fares set up Radio Fresh FM in 2013, in order to provide "independent news to the Syrian people".
 The station was setup in Kafranbel, and reaches audiences in Idlib, Aleppo, and Hamah provinces.
 Radio Fresh broadcasts information critical of both radical Islamist groups like al-Qaeda and ISIL, as well as the regime of President Assad.
 The Hay'at Tahrir al-Sham (HTS) militant group, which controls the area, had ordered Radio Fresh to stop broadcasting music and to take women off the air.
 Radio Fresh responded by playing sounds such as tweeting birds and ticking sounds, clucking chickens and bleating goats, and modifying women's voices with computer software, as a sarcastic gesture against these demands.
 Radio Fresh provided media training for more than 2500 young men and women to allow them to be able to become citizen-journalists and cover the news in Syria.

 Radio Fresh is partly funded by the Human Rights Foundation, which organises the Oslo Freedom Forum.
 Fares spoke at an Oslo Freedom Forum event in 2017.

 Assassination

 On 23 November 2018, Raed Fares was shot by unknown assailants in his hometown, along with friend and fellow opposition activist Hamoud Jneed.
 The shooting resulted in both their deaths.
 Fares's killers have not been identified, but The Guardian reported that they "waited in a van outside an office the two men shared, followed them through the market, attacked their car then shot them when they tried to escape".
-Fares's death was met with widespread condemnation and shock, and occasioned international tributes.
+Fares's death was met with widespread condemnation and shock, and occasional international tributaries.
 The National reported that local opposition activists blamed the Hay'at Tahrir al-Sham (HTS) militant group for the attack, though HTS has not claimed responsibility.